 Sophia Gardiner was living elsewhere during the 1882-1883 winter season and 289 Marlborough was the home of merchant William Simes and his wife Fannie Swett (Newell) Simes.
 They had married in February of 1882; prior to their marriage, he had lived at the Hotel Albion at 1 Beacon.
 By the next season, the Simeses had moved to a new home they had built at 257 Marlborough.

-By the 1889-1890 winter season, 289 Marlborough was the home of attorney Henry Wheeler and his wife, Ellen (Hayward) Wheeler.
-They had married in October of 1888 and had lived at The Copley at 19 Huntington during the previous season.
-Prior to their marriage, he had lived at 72 Marlborough with his parents, Alexander Strong Wheeler and Augusta (Hurd) Wheeler.
-Henry Wheeler is shown as the owner of 289 Marlborough on the 1890, 1895, and 1898 Bromley maps.
+289 Marlborough became the home of the Wheelers’ son and daughter-in-law, Henry Wheeler and Ellen (Hayward) Wheeler.
+They had married in October of 1888, after which they had lived at The Copley at 18 Huntington.
+Prior their marriage, he had lived at 72 Marlborough with his parents.
+Henry Wheeler was an attorney in partnership with his father.

-They continued to live there during the 1905-1906 winter season, but moved soon thereafter to 183 Marlborough.
+Henry and Ellen Wheeler continued to live at 289 Marlborough during the 1905-1906 winter season, but moved thereafter to 183 Marlborough.

-In 1917, J. Harleston Parker purchased 173 Commonwealth and had it rebuilt to his design.
+In November of 1917, J. Harleston Parker purchased 173 Commonwealth and had it rebuilt to his design.
 They continued to live at 289 Marlborough until the rebuilding of 173 Commonwealth was completed.

-In mid-1918, 289 Marlborough was purchased from the Parkers by attorney Robert Homans and his wife, Abigail (Adams) Homans.
-The transaction was reported in the Boston Globe on June 20, 1918.
+On June 11, 1918, 289 Marlborough was purchased from Edith Parker by attorney Robert Homans.
+He and his wife, Abigail (Adams) Homans, made it their home.
 They previously had lived at 33 Brimmer.
-He is shown as the owner of 289 Marlborough on the 1928 Bromley map.
 They also maintained a home in Marblehead.

-By the 1927-1928 winter season, 289 Marlborough was the home of Robert Homan’s unmarried sisters, Katharine Amory Homans and Marian Jackson Homans.
+By the 1927-1928 winter season, 289 Marlborough was the home of Robert Homans’s unmarried sisters, Katharine Amory Homans and Marian Jackson Homans.
 They previously had lived at 11 Lime.

 In 1948, 289 Marlborough was the home of Robert and Abigail Homans’s son-in-law and daughter, attorney Henry Lowell Mason, Jr., and Fanny Crowninshield (Homans) Warren Mason.
 They previously had lived in an apartment at 7 Exeter.
-They were joined by Henry Mason’s widowed father, Henry Lowell Mason, Sr., a retired piano manufacturer.
-He previously had lived at 67 Bay State Road.
-By 1949, they had all moved to 79 Marlborough.
+They were joined by Henry Mason’s widowed father, Henry Lowell Mason, Sr.; he previously had lived at 67 Bay State Road.
+He was the retired president of the Mason and Hamlin Piano Company (founded by his father) and the American Piano Company.
+He also was an author of historical works about the piano and organ.
+By 1949, they all had moved to 79 Marlborough.

-In the fall of 1948, 289 Marlborough was purchased from Abigail Homans by Dorothy (MacLure) Leonard Wilson, the widow of Wallace Minot Leonard and the former wife of Steven Bayard Wilson.
-The transaction was reported in the Boston Globe on October 17, 1948.
-Her son, Wallace Minot Leonard, lived with her.
+On September 22, 1948, 289 Marlborough was purchased from Abigail Homans by Dorothy (MacLure) Leonard Wilson, the widow of Wallace Minot Leonard and the former wife of Steven Bayard Wilson, and her son, Wallace Minot Leonard.
 They previously had lived in Newton.
-They continued to live at 289 Marlborough until about 1952.
+They continued to live at 289 Marlborough until about 1951.

-In September of 1962, 289 Marlborough was acquired by Herbert C. Graves.
+289 Marlborough changed hands and on September 5, 1962, was acquired by by Herbert C. Graves.
 In January of 1963, he filed for permission to legalize the occupancy as nine apartments, noting that an apartment on first floor had been subdivided into two apartments prior to the time he purchased the property.
 His application was denied and he appears not to have appealed the denial.

 In February of 1973, she was cited by the Building Department for failing to repair fire damage to the second floor apartment in the rear, and also for failure to secure a permit establishing the legal occupancy as nine units.
 In March of 1973, she filed for permission to legalize the occupancy as nine units.
 She subsequently abandoned the application.

-In November of 1979, Thomas C. Duffly and his wife, Frances (Lessin) Duffly purchased 289 Marlborough from the James and Christina Lawless.
-In October of 1979, prior to purchasing the house, the Dufflys filed for (and subsequently received) permission to remodel it and establish the legal occupancy as four apartments.
+On November 13, 1979, 289 Marlborough was purchased from James and Christina Lawless by Thomas C. Duffly and his wife, Frances (Lessin) Duffly.
+In October of 1979, prior to taking title to the house, the Dufflys filed for (and subsequently received) permission to remodel it and establish the legal occupancy as four apartments.

 In January of 1994, they applied for (and subsequently received) permission to reduce the number of units from four to three.

-In May of 2012, 289 Marlborough was purchased by the 289 Marlborough Street LLC.
-In December of 2012, it converted the property into two condominium units, the Residences at 289 Condominium.
+On May 1, 2012, 289 Marlborough was purchased from the Dufflys by the 289 Marlborough Street LLC (Kathryn Gledhill-Earls, manager of record).
+On December 27, 2012, it converted the property into two condominium units, the Residences at 289 Condominium.